NoahHenrikKleinschmidt/buildamol/README.md

 BuildAMol allows users to:
 --------------------------
-- build any larger molecular structure they like
+- build any larger molecular structure they like with full control
+- automate molecular modeling tasks (e.g. see the [Ligand Design Pipeline](https://biobuild.readthedocs.io/en/latest/examples/ligand_design.html) or [Molecular Derivatives](https://biobuild.readthedocs.io/en/latest/examples/derivator_example.html) examples)
 - improve the conformation of an existing structure
-- convert data formats
 - visualize the structures as they build them
 - quickly obtain molecular structures for chemical compounds
+- convert data formats

 BuildAMol cannot:
 -----------------
-- imitate real-life chemical reaction mechanisms
+- model real-life chemical reaction mechanisms
 - perform molecular dynamics or quantum chemistry computations
-- generate molecules _for_ the user out of the blue - the user needs to know what they want to build...
+- generate molecules _for_ the user out of the blue - the user needs to to have some idea of what to build or how to build it...

 Installing BuildAMol